 However water discharges into Lyell Creek have to meet mitigation critieria.
-The waste of salmon farming could be mitigated by passing through another pond, where the waste settled, and was fed to koura, who are waste, or detritus eaters; and to whitebait.
+The waste of salmon farming could be mitigated by passing through another pond, where the waste settled, and was fed to koura, who are waste, and opportunity eaters; and to whitebait.

 Having another pond to farm koura could be as a holding pond for koura that have grown to market, or near market size.
 Koura are a social hierarchy species.
 That means big dominate small.
 So by trapping for bigger koura in the grow- out ponds ( bigger koura are represented in traps with food) and transferring them, is better for koura farming.

-Whitebait, like koura, are another fairytale product.
-High value, demand exceeding supply and distributed direct.
+Whitebait, like koura, are high value, with demand exceeding supply and distributed direct.

-There are many papers written on the life cycle of koaro that describe their climbing skills and spawning habits.
+There are many papers written on the life cycle of koaro that describe their spawning habits.